 The Foundation was founded in 1940 by Marshall Field III – grandson to the famous department store merchant.
+While the Field Foundation is not a family foundation, today three Field family members serve on the board; Marshall Field V, Stephanie Field Harris and Jamee Field Kane.

 In 1965, Marshall Field IV contributed $8 million dollars to the Field Foundation of Illinois.
 In 1969, the Field building (located at 135 S. La Salle) was sold for $32.5 million.
 Mr. Field’s contribution plus the profit of the sale of the Field building (a total of about $19.45 million) were set up as an endowment and transferred to the Foundation’s assets.